Belarusians want higher living standards

 In the first six months of 2022 Belarus’ GDP decreased by 4.2% year on year.
 The largest decrease was seen in the Minsk region, where GDP contracted by 7.8% y/y.
 By the end of the year, the Eurasian Development Bank expects Belarus’ GDP to contract by 6.5%, and inflation to reach 17%.

 Belarus is a country with low salaries: the median salary is estimated to be around BYN1,000 (approx. $400).
-After paying taxes, the approximate amount of money left for the average Belarusian is BYN400 (approx. $160).
-This can be put in comparison to Poland, where the average Pole has about 2.5 times as much left after paying their taxes.
+After paying taxes, the approximate amount of money left for the average Belarusian is $400.
+This can be put in comparison to Poland, where the average Pole has about $1000 (almost 2.5 times more) left after paying their taxes.

 This low salary makes ordinary Belarusians spend a larger percentage of their income on food and housing then their post-Soviet peers.
 While the average salary in Belarus is approximately $600, it has also remained at this figure since 2005, while the dollar’s inflation during this period was 30%.
 Such modest salaries and salary increases make the currently high inflationary pressure within the country hard-felt for Belarusians.